lidom/fdapoi/README.md

 Super-Consistent Estimation of Points of Impact in Nonparametric Regression with Functional Predictors

-by Dominik Poß, Dominik Liebl, Hedwig Eisenbarth, Tor D. Wager, and Lisa Feldman Barrett
+by Dominik Poß, Dominik Liebl, Alois Kneip, Hedwig Eisenbarth, Tor D. Wager, and Lisa Feldman Barrett

 ## Installation